 Offering students a variety of academic supports is at the top of our priority list.
 As you research colleges, take a look at what Harford students have available to them throughout their academic journey. iPrep Week, provides support to students in transitional courses before they ever arrive on campus, while Career Services, continues to provide services to students and alumni long after they leave campus.
 In between, The Learning Center offers one-on-one and group assistance with course content, learning strategies and study skills, and Academic Advisors guide students in course selection and career choices throughout their time at Harford.
 All of these support teams provide students with valuable resources and work together to ensure that when you graduate, you will have accomplished what they set out to do—and were successful doing it.

-iPrep Week is a week-long academic review program for those students who have not yet tested as 'college-ready.'
-It takes place prior to arriving on campus.
-During iPrep Week, students will have a chance to “warm-up” for the semester to come!
-Students will receive instructional sessions led by math, reading, and English faculty so at the end of the week, they will be able to re-take the Accuplacer® for the opportunity to test into higher level courses for fall.
-Students also learn about the various support services on campus and how to access them.
+iPrep Week is a week-long academic review program for students who have taken placement exams but not yet tested as college-ready.
+It takes place prior to the fall semester.
+During iPrep Week, students have a chance to “warm-up” for the semester to come.
+They participate in instructional sessions led by math, reading, and English faculty and at the end of the week, they are able to re-take the Accuplacer® for the opportunity to test into higher level courses for fall.
+Students also learn study skils and are introduced to the many support services on campus and how to access them.

 Jeanne Goss | 443.412.2306

 To date, over 480 students have completed academic coaching through the My College Success Network.
 Academic coaching is a one-on-one service that focuses on developing academic success strategies while increasing motivation and persistence.
 Data indicates that students who complete academic coaching earn higher grades and are retained at higher rates than those who do not participate in the program.
 While the MCSN was created to address achievement gaps in graduation and retention between students of color and Caucasian students, all students, regardless of ethnicity, are welcome to participate.
 Programs initiated through My College Success Network include: